 How to ripen avocados quickly

+If you’ve ever Googled “how to ripen avocados fast” you know the jam.
 We’ve all been there.
 You’ve got the corn chips.
-You’ve got the chillie, lime, and cilantro.
+You’ve got the chilli, lime, and cilantro.
 You’re ready for a big night on the guac.
 You check the fruit bowl and the avos are still firm and green.
 Sacré bleu!
-You frantically google “best way to ripen avocados fast” and discover a back catalog of avocado ripening techniques worthy of their own Netflix docuseries.
+You frantically hit Google and discover a back catalog of avocado ripening techniques worthy of their own Netflix docuseries.

 We went ahead and tried every single avocado ripening hack in the book.
 For the sake of the guac, naturally.